 Truly local news is a key component of news that helps develop daily habits.
 Spiegel Research Director Ed Malthouse identifies this as “differentiated content” that provides the local context for readers, helping publishers separate themselves from the onslaught of free news available online.
 Publishers are beginning to learn this as well, with a switch away from “commodity news” to the local news that readers cannot get anywhere else.

 Newsletters are also an effective way to develop habits, something we have covered extensively before.
 While until now newsletters have mainly offered customisation (the ability for recipients to opt-in to specific topics to follow), the study identified true personalisation (newsletters created for readers based on past behaviour) as an idea with “vast unrealised potential”.
 Researchers proposed that in the future the hyper-personalisation offered by these newsletters could even become a paid subscription-only offering.
 The importance of this opportunity is something we identified with The Times and The Sunday Times back in 2017, which is why we launched “JAMES, Your Digital Butler“.
-We’re excited to release further insights from this year-long experiment soon, subscribe to receive all the updates.
+We’re excited to release further insights from this year-long experiment soon.

 At Twipe, we believe 2019 will be the year publishers realise the importance of habit formation for their digital news readers.
-That’s one of the reasons why our newest research will focus exclusively on how exactly to develop habits (subscribe here to receive all of our findings first).
+That’s one of the reasons why our newest research will focus exclusively on how exactly to develop habits.
 With this new research as well, we see that a focus on frequency and habit development must be the path forward for leading publishers.